mygamedevtools/scene-loader/README.md

     * Slider_Progress - ([Slider], `LoadingFeedbackSlider`)
       * Text_Progress - ([TextMeshProUGUI], `LoadingFeedbackTextMeshPro`)

-By having this hierarchy in your loading scene, it would be able to fade in/out and to display both loading progress bar and loading progress text feedbacks.
+By having this hierarchy in your loading scene, it would be able to fade in/out and display both the loading progress bar and loading progress text feedback.
 As this scene has the `LoadingFader` component, remember to enable both `WaitForScriptedStart` and `WaitForScriptedEnd` toggles in the `LoadingBehavior` component.
 Also, if you're not using an addressable scene manager, enable the `ReducedLoadRatio` toggle.